akiryk/udacity_neighborhood_map/README.md

 ###What it does
 An application built with knockout.js that displays a map with data about shooting incidents in the United States in 2015, based on data from the [http://www.gunviolencearchive.org/mass-shooting](gun violence archive) and from the U.S. Census API.
+Key functionality of this map includes:
-Users can see the distribution of shooting events across the country by looking at markers on the map.
-Clicking on a marker will reveal data about that event.
+* Displays the distribution of shooting events across the U.S.
+* Display incidents from a specified month using Knockout.js bindings
+* Display incidents from a specified state using Knockout.js bindings (map zooms to specified state)
+* Filter incidents by location (city, county, state) using text input field
+* Users can reset filters and map to original settings with 'Reset Filters' button
+* Users can see event details in an Info Window by clicking on a map marker or by clicking on an incident in the list of incidents in sidebar (or in mobile navigation if on a small screen).
+* Info Windows display demographic date from U.S. Census.
+If data for a given location isn't available, window shows a fallback message
+* Info Windows also display link to news stories related to the event by searching Google News for terms related to the event (e.g. 'Shooting near Montgomery, Alabama, May 24, 2015').
+Since Google News search is officially deprecated, this link only displays if Google Search API responds.
+That is, it's a useful enhancement when it works (which is currently does).

 ###How to run the app locally
 1. Clone it onto your machine: `git clone https://github.com/akiryk/udacity_neighborhood_map.git`